EleutherAI/polyglot/README.md

 ## 3. Data Risks

-Polyglot models learn an inner representation of the various languages that can be used to extract features useful for downstream tasks.
-The model is best at what it was pre-trained for, however, generating text from a prompt.

 ### Privacy considerations
-General training algorithms for pre-trained language models have many hazards, that memorize personal information in training data.
-We added the following tokens to vocabulary to mitigate privacy problems and replaced much personal information with these tokens in data preprocessing steps.
+In order to avoid the model memorizing and generating personally identifiable information (PII) in the training data, we masked out the following sensitive information in the pre-processing stage:

 * `<|acc|>` : bank account number
 * `<|rrn|>` : resident registration number
 * `<|tell|>` : phone number

 ### Limitations and Biases
-The core functionality of Polyglot is taking a string of text and predicting the next token.
-While language models are widely used for tasks other than this, there are a lot of unknowns with this work.
-When prompting Polyglot it is important to remember that the statistically most likely next token is often not the token that produces the most "accurate" text.
-Never depend upon Polyglot to produce factually accurate output.
-Depending upon the use case, Polyglot may produce socially unacceptable text.

-As with all language models, it is hard to predict in advance how Polyglot will respond to particular prompts, and offensive content may occur without warning.
-We recommend having a human curate or filter the outputs before releasing them, both to censor undesirable content and to improve the quality of the results.

-### Legal Restrictions
-Since there are laws in many countries related to data collection, we will collect data with due regard to the laws of those countries.
-Additionally, we plan to use the dataset to train our models, but we do not plan to make the dataset publicly available.
+Polyglot has been trained to optimize next token prediction.
+Language models such as this are often used for a wide variety of tasks and it is important to be aware of possible unexpected outcomes.
+For instance, Polyglot will not always return the most factual or accurate response but the most statistically likely one.
+In addition, Polyglot may produce socially unacceptable or offensive content.
+We recommend having a human curator or other filtering mechanism to censor sensitive content.

 ## 4. Citation and Related Information